Study finds police officers of color make fewer stops and arrests and use less force than white officers

 Chicago's police department -- the third largest in the nation -- has changed in recent decades from a mostly white and nearly all male force.
 Today, half of sworn officers are minorities and more than one-fifth are female, according to the study.

 "Chicago is a large and racially diverse metropolis, with roughly half of residents identifying as nonwhite," the researchers wrote.
-"Chicago is also heavily segregated, has a history of racial tensions between residents and police, and has come under recent scrutiny for controversial aggressive policing tactics such as 'stop and frisk,'" also known in Chicago as Terry stops.
+"Chicago is also heavily segregated, has a history of racial tensions between residents and police, and has come under recent scrutiny for controversial aggressive policing tactics such as 'stop and frisk.'"

 "Stop and frisk is a type of aggressive policing that allows -- some say encourages -- officers to detain a person on virtually any type of vague suspicion, search that individual without a warrant, and arrest the person if any kind of illegal substance or weapon is found.